Tobati people: Leadership system

-The Tobati, like other tribes in Youtefa Bay, has a traditional political leadership system led by an ondoafi (village leader or chief), and the position has been inherited through generations.
+The Tobati, like other ethnic groups in Youtefa Bay, has a traditional political leadership system led by an ondoafi (village leader or chief), and the position has been inherited through generations.
 When the evangelist named Bilt began serving in the Tobati area, Tobati was led by a tribal chief named Jantewai.
 When Jantewai died, his son Hamadi was appointed as the ondoafi.
 To this day, the Hamadi clan still holds the position of ondoafi of the Tobati tribe that leads several other tribal chiefs/clans such as Itaar, Afaar, Hanasbey, Mano, Ireeuw, Hasor, Merauje, Merahabia, Caay, Hanoeby, and Dawir.

 Marriage

 During the marriage procession, the Tobati people must undergo seven customary processes before officially becoming a family.
 The first process begins with the groom's side, which is the proposal process.
 The groom's family will go to the bride's house to seek permission to propose to the bride.
 After that, in the second process, the bride's side will reciprocate the visit by sending food to the groom's house.
 The third process is where the groom's side will gather a certain amount of dowry as agreed upon.
 In the fourth process, still from the groom's side, the dowry will be directly delivered to the bride's side.
 Then, in the fifth process, both sides are ready to conduct the holy wedding blessing in the church and simultaneously register the marriage at the Civil Registry Office.
 After that, the sixth process is where the bride will be escorted to the groom's house.
 The last process is to deliver various kitchen utensils from the bride's side to the groom's house.
 All processes have been completed and will be concluded by signing the dowry acceptance agreement from the groom's side to the bride's side, which will end with a feast or meal together.